PanRagon/PG6301_340/README.md

 doubt I'll always follow the words in the exam, and have so named 401 status codes Unauthorized instead, but I wanted to clarify my thoughts on this in case it comes up.

+##Requirements Achieved
+R1 thorugh R5

+T1 through T5

+Test coverage 67.92%

+##Extra functionality
+Rarity on cards impact mill price

+Cards are sorted by class

+User can purchase cards individually for twice the price of milling